 On residential visits this could be delegated to a site nurse or named person but it should be clearly defined who has responsibility at all times i.e. at night.
 The Health Care Plan will be kept with the medication at all times.
 The health and well being of students includes protection from the sun, and supplies of high factor sun cream should accompany groups if appropriate.
 Permission to apply cream should be sought in writing before being applied.

-Written instructions from parents should be given for the administration of any medication (access the form here) A record should be made on the form situated in the medical cabinet with the date and the initial of administrator.
+Written instructions from parents must be received in order for school staff to administer both prescribed or Over The Counter medication, follow this link to access the form (access the form here) A record should be made by school staff on the form situated in the medical cabinet with the date and the initial of administrator.
 When registered drugs are being administered eg Ritolin, 2 adults should be present to witness the dosage and ensure that the medication is taken.